mandelsoft/spiff/README.md

 ## `(( ( "alice" = 25 ) alice ))`

-Any expression may be preluded by an explicit scope literal.
-It describes a map whose values are available for relative reference resolution of the expression.
+Any expression may be preluded by any number of explicit _scope literals_.
+A scope literal describes a map whose values are available for relative reference resolution of the expression (static scope).

 A scope literal might consist of any number of field assignments separated by a comma `,`.
 The key as well as the value are given by expressions, whereas the key expression must evaluate to a string.
+All expressions are evaluated in the next outer scope, this means later settings in a scope _cannot_ use earlier settings in the same scope literal.

 e.g.: